 - Understand Powers of 2: Memorizing the first few powers of 2 (1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024) can significantly speed up the conversion process, especially when using the subtraction method.

 - Break Down Large Numbers: When dealing with large numbers, break them down into smaller chunks to make the conversion process more manageable.
-For example, if you need to convert 1000 to binary, you can first convert 500 and then combine the results.
+Here's one way to look at it: if you need to convert 1000 to binary, you can first convert 500 and then combine the results.

 - Use Visual Aids: Visual aids such as charts or tables that list powers of 2 can be helpful, especially when you're first learning the conversion process.
 These aids provide a quick reference for identifying the largest power of 2 less than or equal to a given number.